 Let’s talk about the power of attorney form and what it means in Connecticut!
-When it comes to legal matters, every state has its own rules and regulations and even names for the same documents.
+When it comes to legal matters, every state has its own rules and regulations.
+They even name the same documents differently.

 They may even have the same name but mean something else, depending on which state you are in.
 So it is very important to follow the guidelines of your particular state.

 In Connecticut, when you say Power of Attorney, you are referring to a power of attorney in regard to financial matters only.
 Power of Attorney for health care (or a medical Power of attorney) is referred to as an Advance Healthcare Directive, which we will discuss in a future article.

 What Is Power of Attorney?

 Power of attorney is the legal authority where you (the principal) give another person (the agent), the authority to act on your behalf.
 As if you were the one making the decisions.
 Anything you can do, they can do, just as well as you.

 Related Post: Why A Young Adult Needs A Power Of Attorney

 Durable means that the power of attorney designation remains in effect even after you have become incapacitated.
 Luckily, all power of attorney documents that have been executed in Connecticut since 2016, are already durable.
 Unless stated otherwise of course.

 Your durable power of attorney is in effect as soon it is signed by all parties.
 Including two witnesses, and is notarized by a commissioner of the state.

 Unless otherwise stated, a power of attorney takes effect as soon as it is signed by the principal and two witnesses and is notarized by a commissioner of the state.